Greetings from the Rotary Club of Madison.

 Beyond its philanthropy, the Rotary Club of Madison is a unique and valuable asset to the Madison community because of the high quality of its weekly programs.
 The ‘Downtown Rotary Podium’ is a forum to get the Madison community engaged in the most significant issues affecting Madison.
 Our club’s size and membership attract distinguished speakers who are among the best in their fields.
 Each Wednesday, Rotarians and guests are engaged in presentations on timely topics given by local, state, national, and international speakers of renown.

 Above all, the camaraderie of our club is what makes it special.
 With over 40 committees and over 25 fellowship groups, we have a lot of opportunity and ways for you to connect with other leaders of Madison.
-Meetings are held each Wednesday noon at the Inn on the Park, located on the Capitol Square in Madison, Wisconsin.
+Meetings are held each Wednesday noon at the Park Hotel, located on the Capitol Square in Madison, Wisconsin.
 We welcome visiting Rotarians to join us for lunch.

 We are looking for other leaders of Madison.
 If you are open to connecting with other leaders of Madison and motivated to serve our community, we’d like you to join us.
 Please take the opportunity to come see what the Rotary Club of Madison is all about!